 Benchmarking Performance: The Supply Chain Consortium

 Opportunities for benchmarking supply chain performance are often not well known or widely communicated, which limits the involvement of supply chain managers in the M&A process.
-An effective solution to this problem is provided by the Supply Chain Consortium (powered by Tompkins Associates), which includes almost 500 member companies across all industry segments.
+An effective solution to this problem is provided by the Supply Chain Consortium (powered by Tompkins International), which includes more than 500 member companies across all industry segments.

 Consortium members share performance data on their supply chains – everything from operations strategy, to organization, to key performance indicators (KPIs) across and deep into the entire supply chain.
 These provide a comprehensive repository of more than 17,000 benchmarks (and best practices) from which members can compare with best in class, best supply chains, or best in their industry segment.
 Tompkins also produces periodic "hot topic" reports that provide further information on matters of interest.

 This comprehensive database of performance measures permits members (or Tompkins) to benchmark for opportunities and value potential.
 Whether involved in a company planning, considering M&A or another type of integration, or justifying a program of improvement, the Consortium can provide unmatched information on value-based opportunities.

 Using this process smartly, and developing a value proposition around it, can often catapult the supply chain straight to the executive agenda for M&A.

 For more details on the Consortium, visit: www.supplychainconsortium.com